NERVIS: An Interactive System for Graph-Based Exploration and Editing of Named Entities: System Design

 \section{System Design}

 NERVIS is an interactive web-based system for graph visualization and editing, implemented using HTML, CSS, TypeScript, and React framework\footnote{\url{https://react.dev}}.
+The implementation of the system is available at \url{https://github.com/UL-FRI-LGM/NERVIS}.
 The system is designed around a modular architecture that separates data management, visualization, and user interaction.
 At its core, NERVIS maintains structured data models that represent nodes, edges, and associated metadata, enabling efficient storage, retrieval, and manipulation of graph information.
 These models feed into a graph visualization pipeline, which computes layouts, applies styling and interaction rules, and renders the graph for exploration and analysis.

 The user interface provides direct access to the system’s functionality, allowing users to inspect and modify graph elements, control visualization parameters, and apply filters.
 The interface is organized into distinct components that facilitate navigation, node-level editing, and rule-based filtering, providing a cohesive environment for interactive graph analysis.